kosmonowt/food-koop/README.md

 * ON Create Succes throw success!
 * Dashboard: See History (more than just latest)
 * Substitution from Ledger every 1/1 4/1 7/1 10/1
+* CHECK findOr404 in controller

 ### Tasks
-* Create view for shifts
+* Cancel and Close Events
+* View Open Tasks
 * Count and evaluate shifts from members
-* Task Creation via cronjob: 90days in advance
-* View Open Tasks
 * View Member Task History
 * Messages for open Shifts
 * Soft DELETE